Quinoa 2.0: How To Cook Quinoa In Rice Cooker To Perfection

 Directions

 1. To prevent sticking, grease your rice cooker by rubbing a tablespoon of the oil you choose all around the interior of the rice cooker insert.
-While this step is optional, it is highly recommended for anyone using a rice cooker prone to sticking, as these small grains are prone to sticking to the bottom rice cooker insert.
+While this step is optional, it is highly recommended for anyone using a rice cooker as it is prone to sticking, as these small grains are prone to sticking to the bottom rice cooker insert.

 3. Place the rinsed quinoa into the rice cooker insert.